Adityagurung/Medjuras.AI-Assistant-RAG-for-healthcare-research-compliance/README.md

 ⚠️ **IMPORTANT NOTICE**

-This is an **educational prototype** for demonstration and research purposes only.
+This is an **educational prototype** for demonstration and educational purposes only.

 - **NOT a Medical Device**: Not cleared or approved by any regulatory authority
 - **NOT Medical Advice**: Consult qualified healthcare professionals for medical decisions